trinitronx/trinitronx.github.io_cv/index.md

 #### DevOps Engineer

-Administered and maintained 38+ server cloud-based infrastructure for PaaS backend.
+Administered and maintained 38+ server cloud-based infrastructure for PaaS Ruby on Rails / JRuby backend.
 Developed Chef cookbooks in Ruby including Unit and
 Integration Testing Frameworks.
 Cloud Architecture Design and Planning for Scalable, Multi-Region, Fault-Tolerant Services.

 - Worked to develop shared goals and understanding about technical & infrastructure design requirements